mmmporg/repo.test/README.md

-#Doc of github and git tuto
+# Doc of github and git tuto

-#init the project
+# init the project

 bash:
 git init

+# write a commit

+title of commit

+description of commit with informations and evolution about the project